FortiClient Remote Access - Windows

 Network Drives

-If you are unable to access on-site resources, such as Colleague and G and/or H drives, check to see if you’re still connected to the VPN.
+If you are unable to access on-site resources, such as Colleague and G drive, check to see if you’re still connected to the VPN.
 VPN Connection status can be found in the system tray:

 FortiClient connected icon in system tray.